Privacy Policy Cookie Policy Terms and Conditions

 The walk of peace trail leads from the Alps to the Adriatic Sea, 220 kilometers along the World War I frontline.

-No panic if you aren’t one of the adventure travelers.
+Don’t panic, this European outdoor gem also has easy hikes for quiet days.
 Easy walks along the river and hills are suitable for people who want to take it easy.
-There are many waterfalls around that can be reached by an easy-moderate hike.
-For instance, the Kobarid Historical Trail takes you to unique historical sites in the middle of nature.
-Another option from Bovec is the hike to Virje waterfall or the Globoski potok waterfall a bit outside of Bovec.
+There are many waterfalls in the area that you can reach on an easy to moderate hike.
+For example, the Kobarid Historical Trail takes you to unique historical sites in the middle of nature.
+Another option from Bovec is to hike to the Virje waterfall or to the Globoski potok waterfall just outside Bovec.
 Near Kobarid, the Slap Kozjak waterfall attracts hikers.
-Here you can find a huge selection of tours and at this website are all the waterfalls and gorges of the region listed.
+There is a wide range of tours available.
+Especially for waterfall and canyon lovers.

-If you love hiking and are looking for the right garment, you should take a look at Summit Apparel‘s awesome products.
+Are you searching for the right outdoor clothing?
+Take a look at Summit Apparel‘s awesome products.
 By using the code lisisummit you get a 15% discount.

 Tolmin Gorge